-As some operating systems already include Intel® RAID/AHCI driver, you do not need to install separate RAID/AHCI driver during the Windows installation process.
+As some operating systems already include Intel® SATA RAID/AHCI driver, you do not need to install separate RAID/AHCI driver during the Windows installation process.
 After the operating system is installed, we recommend that you install all required drivers from the motherboard driver disk using "Xpress Install" to ensure system performance and compatibility.
 If the operating system to be installed requires that you provide additional SATA RAID/AHCI driver during the OS installation process, please refer to the steps below:

-- 1. Copy the IRST folder under Boot in the driver disk to your USB thumb drive. - Boot from the Windows setup disk and perform standard OS installation steps.
-When the screen requesting you to load the driver appears, select Browse. - Insert the USB thumb drive and then browse to the location of the driver.
-The location of the driver is as follows: \IRST\f6fipy-x64 - When a screen as shown, select Intel Chipset SATA RAID Controller and click Next to load the driver and continue the OS installation.
+- 1. Copy the IRST folder under \Boot in the driver disk to your USB thumb drive. - Boot from the Windows setup disk and perform standard OS installation steps.
+When the screen requesting you to load the driver appears, select Browse. - Then browse to the USB flash drive and select the location of the driver.
+The location of the driver is as follows: \IRST\f6flpy-x64 - When a screen as shown, select Intel Chipset SATA RAID Controller and click Next to load the driver and continue the OS installation.